City Methodist Church: After closure

 The structure passed into the hands of Indiana University, which continued to use part of Seaman Hall as a satellite campus, but nothing was done with the church itself.
 By the 1990s, the church was already starting to decay, but was then severely damaged by a fire in 1997, which accelerated the deterioration even further.

 The church is a popular destination for urban exploration (though permits are now required) and has even been the location of goth weddings in recent years.

 Future

 The complex is still standing, but much is beyond any realistic restoration, and has been placed on Indiana Landmarks' 10 Most Endangered Places in Indiana list.
 Most of the interior fixtures have been removed by thieves.
 In 2011, part of the roof of the sanctuary collapsed.
 In 2014, the city authorities revived an aborted plan from the early 2000s to turn the site into a large park in which the sanctuary would be the centrepiece, and to demolish the rest of the complex.

-As a location

-The church has been used many times as a film location, including for Soul Survivors, A Nightmare on Elm Street, Transformers: Dark of the Moon and parts of Pearl Harbor and Sense8.
-The series Life After People included the church in its exploration of Gary from Season 1, Episode 2.